-For surfer’s ear: Symptoms of surfer’s ear can come back even after surgery.
-In a study of 31 participants, the older the individual, the faster the condition returned.
+For surfer’s ear: Symptoms of surfer’s ear even after surgery.
+In a of 31 participants, the older the individual, the condition returned.
 Use of ear plugs was helpful in reducing recurrence.

-For osteochondroma: If surgery is performed, complications occur in less than 4 percent of cases of osteochondroma.
+For osteochondroma: If surgery is performed, complications occur in of cases of osteochondroma.

 For hereditary multiple exostosis: This condition may require no treatment at all.
 But because there are more affected areas, it’s more likely that it will need a doctor’s attention.